-Student development teams respond to a "Request for Proposal" for the redevelopment of a blighted site in a hypothetical community.
+Student development teams respond to a "Request for Proposal" for the redevelopment of an urban neighborhood that has been devastated by fire.
 Each team member assumes one of five roles: finance director, marketing director, city liaison, neighborhood liaison, or site planner.
 Through these roles, students develop a visceral understanding of the various market and non-market forces and stakeholders in the development process.
-They must reconcile the often-competing agendas to create a well designed, market responsive, and sustainable project.
+They must reconcile the often-competing agendas to create a well-designed, market responsive, and sustainable project.